 In fourth grade, Madeline von Foerster was asked to do a report on an animal for class.
 She opted to do her report on an extinct animal.
 At the time she was also developing a passion for art.
-With those two facts in mind, it’s no surprise that many years later she would be creating art that highlights the plight of endangered and extinct animals.
+So, it’s no surprise that years later she would create art that highlights the plight of endangered and extinct animals.

-Von Foerster has built a career out of commenting on the role humanity plays in the destruction of animal species through her paintings.
-Two of her paintings, Carnival Insectivora and Reliquary for Rabb’s Frog, can be found in the Museum’s exhibition Endangered Species: Artists on the Front Line of Biodiversity, now showing at the Lightcatcher building.
+Von Foerster has built a career out of using her paintings to comment on the role humanity plays in the destruction of animal species.
+Two of her paintings, Carnival Insectivora and Reliquary for Rabb’s Frog, were included in the Museum’s exhibition Endangered Species: Artists on the Front Line of Biodiversity.

-Carnival Insectivora highlights endangerment of the infamous Venus flytrap, and Reliquary for Rabb’s Frog highlights the extinction of the Rabbs’ fringe-limbed treefrog.
+Carnival Insectivora highlights endangerment of the infamous Venus flytrap.
+Reliquary for Rabb’s Frog highlights the extinction of the Rabbs’ fringe-limbed treefrog.

 “In both cases, I wanted to create a tribute or a shrine to threatened or extinct species, and also address humanity’s role in their fate,” von Foerster says.

 The Venus flytrap is being petitioned for endangered status.
 It grows in the Coastal Plain and Sandhills of North and South Carolina.
 These habitats are quickly being destroyed by fire suppression techniques, commercial logging, and residential development, according to the U.S. Fish & Wildlife Service.

 The Rabbs’ fringe-limbed treefrog became extinct in 2016 after the last known specimen of the species died at the Atlanta Botanical Garden.
 Von Foerster’s painting honors that final frog by placing it in an ornate silver and gold container.